 The Red Hill facility, which was constructed in the early 1940s, consists of 20 tanks mined inside a volcanic ridge near Pearl Harbor.
 Each tank measures 100 feet in diameter and 250 feet high — roughly the height of a 25-story building.

 They can hold up to 250 million gallons of fuel, or 12.5 million gallons each.
 Fuel travels 2.5 miles via pipelines to ships and planes waiting at Joint Base Pearl Harbor-Hickam.

 Hundreds of thousands of Oʻahu residents — civilian and military — rely on drinking water from an aquifer that sits 100 feet below the fuel storage facility.
 The Navy's water system serves some 93,000 residents.

-Navy officials believe a one-time spill of jet fuel inside an access tunnel contaminated one of its wells and the tap water.
-They said the fuel tanks themselves did not taint the water.
-Still, local officials and environmental activists are calling for the facility to be shut down.
+Navy officials believe a spill of jet fuel inside an access tunnel contaminated one of its wells and the tap water.
+They say the fuel tanks themselves did not taint the water.
+Still, local officials and environmental activists have called for the facility to be shut down.

 This timeline will be updated as new information becomes available.
 Find more of HPR's coverage on the Red Hill fuel storage facility here.

 May 27, 2022: The Navy releases a third-party assessment of the Red Hill fuel storage facility.
 The 880-page document identifies "a host of maintenance issues" such as corroded piping, damaged coating, missing bracing, degraded pier structures, and more.

 May 9, 2022: Navy says it will not contest Hawaiʻi's updated emergency order to defuel and shut down Red Hill.